 Biopsy- The removal of fluid or tissue for the purpose of examination under the microscope

-Breast Cyst- Fluid filled sac in the breast tissue.
-When the fluid is aspirated, the cyst will be gone.
+Breast Cyst- Fluid filled sac in the breast tissue that when aspirated, the cyst is then gone

-Calcifications- Small deposits of calcium in the breast tissue which can be seen on mammograms.
-These calcifications are determined by the radiologist to be in one of the following three categories:
+Calcifications- Small deposits of calcium in the breast tissue which can be seen on mammograms and are determined by the radiologist to be in one of the following three categories:

 Benign- requires routine follow up